 The fans will help but sweat streaming down your face and into your eyes can make indoor training intolerable.
 Make sure you have a towel to hand and wearing a sweat band can also make a real difference.
 Have your trainer on an easy to wipe rubber mat and check your bike for any sweaty residues that the sweat thong failed to catch.
 Keep well hydrated and always have a bottle of water to hand when you are on the indoor trainer.
 Expect to get through 500-750 ml of water per hour.
 Here is some advice on optimal hydration.

-On the indoor trainer, seconds can pass like minutes and minutes can pass like hours.
-Having some audio or visual entertainment can make a real difference.
-For steadier work, you can watch films or TV programmes but, when you’re trying to put the hammer down, you can’t beat some cycling race footage and some of your favourite tunes.
+On the indoor trainer, if you're just staring at a wall, seconds can pass like minutes and minutes can pass like hours.
+Having some audio and visual entertainment can make a real difference.

 If you are watching a laptop or screen, especially on rollers, make sure it’s directly in front of you.
 Keep it out of the way of flying sweat and consider wireless headphones to avoid annoying cables.

-Any inspiration to keep you pedalling or to squeeze a few more watts of effort out is great.
+Any inspiration to keep you pedalling or to squeeze a few more watts of effort out is great; how about signing up for a Zwift race?
 Remind yourself of why you’re doing the workout.
 Maybe a picture of a mountain col you’re going to tackle in a foreign sportive, a race number from a win last season or, even better, a picture of you being pipped on the line by your rival.

 Pick your sessions